 In March 2011, they welcomed guitarist Tony Byrne to the mix and while on tour in Australia, they were asked to perform at the National Museum of Australia, Canberra as apart of ‘The History of the Irish in Australia’ Exhibition.
 It was a great honor for them to represent Ireland at this extensive exhibition especially at a time when hundreds of young Irish people were once again leaving Irish shores bound for Australia.
 After seeing the full four Kelly Gang members’ armor brought together for the first time in history (since they were in use), the quartet members were inspired, and so was born the Alan Kelly Gang.

-The most recent addition to the gang line up was in 2012 when they welcomed the young and talented Maureen Browne on fiddle.
-Other touring line-ups sometimes include Ian Carr (guitar) and Alasdair White (fiddle).
+The most recent addition to the gang line up was in 2012 when they welcomed Scottish fiddle maestro, Alasdair White to the mix.

-With many years behind them developing and refining their sound and growing as a group, these days The Alan Kelly Gang have truly developed a distinctive, pulsey sound that weaves in and out of the traditional, contemporary and world music genres.
-Despite any minor personnel changes, their musical essence remains strong and uncompromised and their band identity stands firm as they wow and move audiences… sometimes it is best left said by the critics:
+With many years behind them developing and refining their sound, the Alan Kelly Gang have developed a distinctive, pulsey sound that weaves in and out of the traditional, contemporary and world music genres…. sometimes it is best left said by the critics:

 “Alan Kelly is fast becoming a national treasure.
 The piano accordion maestro has assembled a group – or gang – around him, who can complement his own amazing skills… See these guys as soon as you get the chance.”
 Irish Music Magazine

 “Their mastery of their respective instruments was sublime… a true collective of musicians… you’ll absolutely fall in love” Timber and Steel (Australia)